unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 {% include aside.html
   class="pullquote"
-  text=" 'American factories and plants had fallen, thousands of banks, with no money to lend and no cash on hand, closed their door.'
-[New Mexico during the Great Depression](https://themountainvoice.com/2017/07/29/new-mexico-during-the-great-depression/)" %}" %}
+  text=" 'American factories and plants had fallen, thousands of banks, with no money to lend and no cash on hand, closed their doors.'
+[New Mexico during the Great Depression](https://themountainvoice.com/2017/07/29/new-mexico-during-the-great-depression/)" %}"
+As President Franklin D. Roosevelt used federal funds under the _New Deal_ to try and boost the American economy, subsistence programs like *Public Works of Art Project* were putting places like Santa Fe and Taos on the map.[^NewMexicoandGreatDepression]  New Mexico would soon
  ## World War II

+Subsiste

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque